seregazhuk/seregazhuk.github.io_old/_posts/2019-10-18-php-watcher.md

   - Migrations
 ```

-Having this config file you can just run `php-watcher` and all the settings will be taken from this file:
+Having this config file you can just run `php-watcher` and provide a PHP script you want to reload.
+All other settings will be taken from this file:

 ```bash
 php-watcher public/index.php